-The Chinese Language and Literature major has a rich history that dates back to the establishment of the Department of Chinese Literature at Peking University in 1910.
-This department marked the beginning of a modern and independent academic discipline within Chinese universities.
-Over the years, other prominent institutions, such as Beijing Normal University and Fudan University, have followed suit by establishing their own Chinese Language and Literature departments, contributing significantly to the academic landscape that has produced notable scholars like Lu Xun and Hu Shi (Jiao, 2023).
-Internationally, there has been a significant increase in interest in Chinese language and literature, attracting foreign scholars and leading various global institutions to establish Chinese language programs.
-This crosscultural exchange enhances the development and dissemination of traditional Chinese culture, creating a blend of Western academic methodologies and Eastern traditions (Jiang, 2023).
+The Chinese Language and Literature major, rooted in the establishment of the Department of Chinese Literature at Peking University in 1910, has evolved into a fundamental discipline within Chinese universities.
+Initially recognized as a teaching system of liberal arts, this department marked the inception of a modern, independent field of study.
+Over time, other notable institutions, including Beijing Normal University and Fudan University, have established their own Chinese Language and Literature departments, contributing to the rich academic landscape that has produced esteemed scholars like Lu Xun and Hu Shi (Jiao, 2023).
+On an international scale, interest in Chinese language and literature has grown significantly, attracting foreign scholars and prompting numerous global institutions to establish Chinese language programs.
+This cross-cultural exchange enhances the development and dissemination of traditional Chinese culture, blending Western academic methodologies with Eastern traditions (Jiang, 2023).

-In the contemporary context, the Chinese Language and Literature major faces both opportunities and challenges, especially in local universities in Southwest China.
-There is a pressing need to enhance professional development and the quality of talent cultivation.
-However, several issues hinder progress.
-One significant concern is the lag in educational thought and methodology within many colleges and universities, which have historically adhered to rigid, rule-based educational models that are slow to adapt to the evolving needs of talent training (Li, 2023).
-This stagnation often results in superficial talent training programs that inadequately prepare students for workforce demands, as some institutions struggle to implement innovative educational strategies, remaining dependent on outdated models (Liang, 2023).
-Additionally, an overemphasis on immediate educational relevance can lead to a failure to integrate essential talent training concepts into the curriculum, ultimately undermining the intrinsic value of the educational experience.
+In the contemporary era, the Chinese Language and Literature major faces both opportunities and challenges, particularly in local universities in Southwest China, where the focus must be on enhancing professional development and the quality of student talent cultivation.
+However, several issues impede progress.
+A notable concern is the lag in educational thought and methodology within many colleges and universities, which have historically adhered to rigid, rule-based educational models that fail to adapt to the evolving needs of talent training (Li, 2023).
+This stagnation often results in superficial talent training programs that do not adequately prepare students for the demands of the workforce, as some institutions struggle to implement innovative educational strategies, leaving them dependent on outdated models (Liang, 2023).
+Additionally, an overemphasis on immediate educational relevance can lead to a failure to integrate essential talent training concepts into the curriculum, thereby undermining the intrinsic value of the educational experience.

-The lack of educational resources to support talent cultivation in Chinese Language and Literature programs presents another critical issue (LAN, 2023).
+The scarcity of educational resources to support talent cultivation in Chinese Language and Literature programs is another critical issue (LAN, 2023).
 Many universities have not established meaningful collaborations with international educational institutions, leading to isolated talent training efforts that lack the necessary resources for effective implementation (Mo, 2023).
-While initial educational reforms may have addressed some training needs, they often fall short in ensuring the long-term sustainability and competitiveness of Chinese language and literature graduates.
-Consequently, the absence of high-quality external educational resources hampers these programs' ability to adapt to future developments (Qi, 2023).
+While initial educational reforms may have addressed some training needs, they fall short in ensuring the long-term sustainability and competitiveness of Chinese language and literature graduates.
+As a result, the absence of high-quality external educational resources hampers the ability of these programs to adapt to future developments (Qi, 2023).

 To improve talent cultivation in Chinese Language and Literature, universities must enhance their curriculum systems and develop targeted educational programs and strategies (Yao, 2023).
 A varied approach to teaching can help address the challenges posed by unitary teaching methods, which can dampen student interest and fail to cater to individual learning needs (Qi, 2023).
-Moreover, the lack of experience in professional teacher training exacerbates the challenges of cultivating well-rounded talent (Xia, 2022).
-Building a cohesive teaching team is crucial; despite some faculty members' strong professional qualifications, their ability to apply effective talent training concepts often remains limited (Liu, 2022).
+Moreover, the lack of experience in professional teacher training exacerbates the challenges faced in cultivating well-rounded talent (Xia, 2022).
+The construction of a cohesive teaching team is crucial; despite some faculty members' strong professional qualifications, their ability to apply effective talent training concepts often remains limited (Liu, 2022).
 Enhancing teachers' capabilities is essential for elevating the overall quality of education in this field (Wang, 2022).